 - Bake at 350 degrees for about 24 minutes.

-My batch made 18 muffins … probably because I only filled the muffin tins ⅔ full and also because I used a total of 2 cups of fruit and nuts.
+The batter will be orange as you can see above, but the final muffins will be a lovely deep brown with only an orange tint.
+My batch made 18 muffins … probably because I only filled the muffin tins 2/3 full and also because I used a total of 2 cups of fruit and nuts.
 Kelly sometimes uses 1 cup versus 2.
 She uses sliced strawberries, blueberries, etc., and even substitutes some applesauce for part of the honey or some liquid vanilla stevia.
 If you are not gluten free, all-purpose flour may be used.

 My muffins were actually nice and high when I peeked in on them, but alas, I had to turn off the oven and leave for an appointment.
 When I returned, they were cooked perfectly, but flat.
 Mr. GFE called them Forgotten Muffins.

 Next Sunday is Valentine’s Day.
 To celebrate, I’m doing another acronym-titled event here at gfe—the SSS …”Triple S” … “S cubed” … A Suite of Sweets for Sweethearts.
 Every day, I’ll have a post with a dessert or treat.
 They’ll certainly all be gluten free, but some will also be dairy free, some refined sugar free, some raw, some featuring surprise ingredients … there’ll be some ice cream, some cake, something for breakfast.
 You’re sure to find something to make for all your sweethearts!